Dual Enrollment

 Steps to Enroll in Sterling Dual Enrollment Courses

-1. Speak with your school counselor or principal to confirm your eligibility and get approval.
+1. Speak with your school counselor to confirm your eligibility and get approval.

 2. Choose a Sterling course that fits your interests.
 See list of current offerings below.

-3. Request a Dual Enrollment voucher through the Vermont Agency of Education website.
+3. Have your school counselor request a Dual Enrollment voucher through the Vermont Agency of Education website.

 4. Fill out the Dual Enrollment Registration Form below.
-Be sure to register at least four weeks before the course start date.
+Be sure to register at least two weeks before the course start date.

 Dual Enrollment Information